alifthi/PerLLM/README.md

-# Transformers
+# PerLLM

-Building a transformer from scratch
+Training a large language model from scratch on crawled wikipedia corpus.

 # Require ments